to-json/tik.py/README.md

 somewhere on your path and `chmod +x` it. make sure `tik.ini` is in the same dir. a `tik.ini.example` is provided, you know the drill.

+A `jira-todo` is also provided as an example of a one off script using some parts from here to accomplish something that didn't really fit into `tik` proper. it can also just be dropped onto the `PATH` in the same dir as `tik.ini`

 ## But I'm not on a unix!

 condolences